 Unlike in some other European countries, the uptake of cable and satellite TV in the UK has been relatively limited.
 Around 50% of households have additional TV subscriptions.
 The vast majority of these subscriptions are including in package deals with home phone and broadband internet.
 For more information about setting up your cable or satellite TV, read our guide to TV, home phone, and internet in the UK.

-The biggest TV, home phone, and internet providers in the UK include the following:
+Some of the biggest TV, home phone, and internet providers in the UK include BT and Sky.

 With these TV subscriptions, you’ll be able to access a significant number of additional channels.
 These include US-based entertainment channels, international live sports channels, music channels, and plenty more.
 Providers will also offer additional services, such as on-demand catch-up programming and interactive TV.

 Most providers allow you to pick and choose the types of channels you want to watch, so it pays to do a little research before signing up.
 This is particularly important if you want to receive international TV channels and radio stations in the UK, as these differ between platforms.
 However, you should be able to find a wide range of overseas channels via cable and satellite, including Star Gold, Zee TV, France 24, and many more.

 The channels you receive through these subscriptions and what you pay in fees will vary depending on what package you sign up for.
 Shop around to ensure you get the right selection of channels for your needs.
 However, the sheer amount of choice when it comes to TV can be confusing, so you may wish to use a comparison site like Broadband Genie or Confused.com.

 Streaming services in the UK